jina-ai/jina/docs/concepts/executor/docarray-v2.md

 # (Beta) DocArray v2

 Jina provides early support for [DocArray-v2](https://github.com/docarray/docarray/commits/feat-rewrite-v2) which is a rewrite of DocArray.
+DocArray-v2 put the dataclass feature of DocArray-v1 as a first-class citizen and for this purpose it is built on top of [Pydantic](https://pydantic-docs.helpmanual.io/) and .
+An important spirit shift is that DocArray-v2 adapt to user data whereas DocArray-v1 force user to adapt to the Document schema.

 ```{warning} Beta support
 DocArray v2 is  still in alpha and its support in Jina is still an experimental feature, and the API is subject to